 Kerið Crater Lake

-The final stop on our trip was Kerid Crater Lake, around half an hour south-west from Faxi.
+The final stop on our Golden Circle itinerary was Kerid Crater Lake, around half an hour south-west from Faxi.

 Kerið is a 55 meter deep volcanic crater.
 It is believed the crater was formed when the original volcano erupted and emptied it’s magma, resulting in the structure collapsing into an empty chamber, later filling with water.

-Iceland’s Golden Circle took us around 8 hours to do, including all the stops and a couple of detours to explore some of the towns we passed on the way.
+Our self-driving tour of the Golden Circle Iceland took around 8 hours to do, including all the stops and a couple of detours to explore some of the towns we passed on the way.
 The freedom and flexibility of a car definitely made the day more enjoyable in my option.
 With the music on, a few snacks and drinks, and the beautiful scenery passing you by, the long periods you spend in the car become a fun part of the experience.